edjeong99/notesapp/README.md

-This is a note taking app.
+This is a note taking app server.
-It is a personal project to improve my front-end and back-end development skills.
+It is a personal project to improve my back-end development skills.
+There is a corresponding front-end app.

 Front-end and Back-end each took 4 days to develop as part of Lambda School's curriculum.
 I then deployed both Front-end and Back-end.

-Due to time constrains only basic functionalities are implemented for now.
-Currently, I am improving CSS and plan to add more functionalities.
+Based on the school project, I am making several changes to improve.
+Some of the main changes are
+- using MongoDB
+- deploying at AWS

 ### to test site